osklunds/kanji-cards/README.md

 # Copyright, license, attribution

-The license for this repository is GPL v3, as specified by the separate `LICENSE` file, with the following two exceptions:
+The license for this repository is GPL v3, as specified by the separate `LICENSE` file, with the following exceptions and remarks:

-1. Files in `ext_assets`.
+Exception 1.
+Files in `ext_assets`.
 This project uses assets from external projects.
 They are stored as copies inside `ext_assets` alongside copyright files.
 Their copyright notices and attribution are also shown further down in this document.
 Since they are copies, I don't claim any copyright or ownership over them.
 I simply redistribute together with this repository to make building, testing and running my code simpler and more self-contained.

-2. Files in `doc` todo
+Exception 2.
+Files in `examples`.
+The example cards are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+They contain material, and modified material, from JMdict_e.gz (CC BY-SA 4.0), kanjidic2.xml.gz (CC BY-SA 4.0), kanjivg-20240807-all.zip (CC BY-SA 3.0) and Noto_Sans_JP.zip (OFL 1.1).
+OFL 1.1 doesn't apply to material created using the font.
+CC-BY SA 3.0 and 4.0 allow derived material to be licensed under CC-BY SA 4.0.
+However, CC-BY SA 3.0 doesn't allow derived material to be licensed under GPL v3, hence the special case for the example cards.

+Remark 1.
+It could be argued that some test files contain material from JMdict_e.gz and kanjidic2.xml.gz since they contain lots of words, meanings, etc found in JMdict_e.gz and kanjidic2.xml.gz.
+However, they are licensed under CC-BY SA 4.0, and the test cases are licensed under GPL v3, this is OK.

 No copyright infringement intended.
 If you see an issue, I'm more than happy to fix it.

-## JMdict_e.xml and kanjidic2.xml
+## JMdict_e.gz and kanjidic2.xml.gz

 This package uses the [JMdict/EDICT](https://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) and [KANJIDIC](https://www.edrdg.org/wiki/index.php/KANJIDIC_Project) dictionary files.
 These files are the property of the [Electronic Dictionary Research and Development Group](https://www.edrdg.org/), and are used in conformance with the Group's [licence](https://www.edrdg.org/edrdg/licence.html).

-## kanjivg
+## kanjivg-20240807-all.zip

 Stroke diagrams are based on [KanjiVG](https://kanjivg.tagaini.net/).
 KanjiVG is copyright © 2009-2024 Ulrich Apel.
 It is released under the [Creative Commons Attribution-Share Alike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.

-## NotoSansJP-VariableFont_wght.ttf
+## Noto_Sans_JP.zip

 Copyright 2014-2021 Adobe ([http://www.adobe.com/](http://www.adobe.com/)), with Reserved Font Name 'Source'